 BS totally stole my glory when he asked how everyone consumed their east or west coast strawberries.
-I didn’t divulge my new favorite summer treat at that point.
-But here it is.
 Watermelon Margarita Popsicles for Casual Friday.
 Watermelon Margarita Popsicles for Casual Friday Hello weekend!

 But peppermint ice cream is one of my favorite things of the holidays.
 Something about the cream and the cold of the ice cream counteracts all the things I hate about them, and lets all of their finer qualities shine.
 I use peppermint oil for this recipe.
 I bought it at a health food store in the essential oils section.
 But please be careful when using it.
 Nutella Hot Fudge Sauce: 2 Ingredients, 33 seconds.
 Here at Babble, one of our most viewed posts of all times is Sophistimom’s Hot Chocolate in 99 Seconds, which is a really simple and brilliant rendition of a microwaved ganache.

 Her snappy approach to hot fudge inspired me today when I had a neighbor over for lunch.
 We’d just eaten some spicy Indian food, so a cool creamy snack was in order.
 But, I had less than a minute to pull something clever together.
 So, I grabbed a scoop of vanilla ice cream, a scoop of Nutella, zapped them together in the microwave, and holy hazelnuts!
+What resulted was nothing short of Nutella perfection.
 Watermelon Margarita Ice Pops Recipe at Epicurious.
 Peppermint Ice Cream.
 Peppermint Ice Cream has a special place in my family’s heart.